Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Z Scale | Double | The Z Scale is required to assure that computed area is conformal to scaled input data. |
+| Z Scale | Double | The Z Scale is required to assure that the computed area is conformal to the scaled input data. |

 | Area To Compute | Choice: 3D Surface Area, 2D Plan Area | Controls whether the 3D surface area of the input field or the projected 2D area is computed. |

-| Integrated Area | Double | The Integrated area of the input field.
+| Integrated Area | Double | The integrated area of the input field.
 Read-only output value. |

 | Area Units | String | The units of the input field squared.
 Read-only output value. |